Top 10 Best Vocaloid Characters

 Back to Kagamine Rin, she may be a little rough in stories and we see Len die, but forgive this little girl.
 She just wants some attention.
 That's all.
 And that's why I'm here by her side, my first favorite Vocaloid, Kagamine Rin.
 Don't ship her and Len!

-4 GUMI GUMI is a female Vocaloid created by Internet Co., Ltd. She is the most popular non-Crypton Vocaloid of all time.
-She is voiced by Megumi Nakajima.
+GUMI is a female Vocaloid voicebank developed by Internet Co., Ltd. She is the most popular non-Crypton Vocaloid and is voiced by Japanese singer Megumi Nakajima.
+GUMI is frequently used in music across various genres and is recognized for her versatile vocal range.

 Those who still think she isn't that great should listen to her songs, because no other Vocaloid has impressed me as much as she has.

-5 Luka Megurine Megurine Luka (巡音ルカ), codenamed CV03, is a Japanese VOCALOID developed and distributed by Crypton Future Media, Inc., and was initially released in January 2009 for the VOCALOID2 engine.
-She is the third release of Crypton's Character Vocal Series and is a Character Voice VOCALOID.
-In March 2015, additional voicebanks and an upgrade to the VOCALOID4 engine were released... read more
+Megurine Luka (巡音ルカ), codenamed CV03, is a Japanese VOCALOID developed and distributed by Crypton Future Media, Inc. She was released in January 2009 for the VOCALOID2 engine and became the third member of Crypton's Character Vocal Series.
+Luka was designed as a bilingual voicebank capable of singing... read more

 There are so many better Vocaloids than Miku, but people don't realize it.
 Sure, Miku is cute and popular, but her voice is nothing compared to most of the other Vocaloids.
 Miku is almost my least favorite out of all the Vocaloids.